plone/training/voltoaddons/05-objectwidget-block-edit.rst

       ]
   }

-The order in which we load the addons can sometimes be relevant.
-Ideally the configuration options are used only at "runtime", on demand, but there are cases when an addon can depend on a specific configuration at "configure time".
+The order in which we load the add-ons can sometimes be relevant.
+Ideally the configuration options are used only at "runtime", on demand, but there are cases when an add-on can depend on a specific configuration at "configure time".

 It's not our case, though.
-It's still a good idea to list generic addons first.
+It's still a good idea to list generic add-ons first.

 .. note::
-    we've had to add ``@eeacms/volto-blocks-form`` to the addons list to help Volto's webpack resolver, as we're distributing this addon in "source code form".
+    we've had to add ``@eeacms/volto-blocks-form`` to the add-ons list to help Volto's webpack resolver, as we're distributing this add-on in "source code form".

 What would we like to change about the columns?
 Let's go for: title, text align